 - Weekly spellings that are linked to your child's phonics learning.
 They will receive a test on these and the results will be sent home. - Reading at home.
 A little and often approach at home is best.
-Ideally, we would like you to read with your child on a daily basis for about 10-15 minutes.
+Ideally we would like you to read with your child on a daily basis for about 10-15 minutes.
 We ask that you would record this into their reading records that they take home.
 This is to ensure that we can keep track of their reading at home.
-We will also record in this book after every guided reading session. - As the year, moves on we will send home maths homework that can be accessed on line.
-Details will follow later on in the year.
+We will also record in this book after every guided reading session. - We may also ask the children to complete research projects at home.
+This would be linked to an area of learning and the curriculum within school.